TimDaub/proofinprogress.com/site/posts/2022-11-22/my-investment-thesis-for-the-post-2021-bull-market.md

 ## My Previous Thesis: DAOs And The Future Of Work

-After quitting my full time employment at BigchainDB (which required physical presence), I tried out freelancing and remote work - but eventually met some LeapDAO contributors who worked in quite radical ways.
+After quitting my full time employment at BigchainDB (which required physical presence) at the end of 2018, I tried out freelancing and remote work - but eventually met some LeapDAO contributors who worked in quite radical ways.

 It was 2019, but they had already adopted DAI and were managing the organization's treasury through a set up of Gnosis multi signatures and Holacracy.
-It was around that time, being exposed to stable coins, getting income through bounties and long Holacracy meetings that I formed my first investment thesis for curation a specific portfolio of crypto currencies.
+It was around that time, being exposed to stable coins, getting income through bounties and long Holacracy meetings that I formed my first investment thesis for curating a specific portfolio of crypto currencies.

 Having the freedom to work on whatever I wanted within the DAO for however long I wanted felt really interesting to me.
-Particularily, after reading so much on the benefits of remote work during my phyiscal-presence office job.
+Particularily, after reading so much on the benefits of remote work during my earlier office job.

-So I know, it's not ideal to re-define an existing hypothesis in hindsight, for you as the reader.
-But I think it'll be an important contrast that will make us realize how my thinking changed, we I later lay out my adjusted thesis for the future.
+So I know, it's not ideal to re-define an existing hypothesis in hindsight for you as the reader.
+But I think it'll be an important contrast as to make us realize how my thinking changed, when I later lay out my adjusted thesis.

 So in 2019, the following was roughly my model for crypto:

-- LeapDAO had created an open bounty market.
-Those were standardized GitHub issues with labeled complexity in t-shirt sizes.
+- LeapDAO had created an open bounty market through standardized GitHub issues with labeled complexity in t-shirt sizes (S, M, L).
 The bigger the shirt, the more dollars upon completion.
 In the beginning, this worked really well within the organization: it fostered international cooperation, it made work quite competitive and most importantly drove down the cost for technical work